ehmotion/eh-mfc/README.md

 - Thrustmaster T300RS for PS4/PS5
 - Logitech G92 for PS4/PS5
-- Fanatec Elite CSL for PS4/PS5
+- Fanatec CSL DD/Elite for PS4/PS5

 # how this works